TawarSumit/Netflix/README.md

 # Netflix
-This is my first repositoey
+This is my first repository